clegoues/clg-scratch/smallcov/README.md

 I'm working to export clg/smallcov to the squaresLab dockerHub account, at which point you won't need to build the container that contains the `smallcov` tool yourself.

+## Workflow and output

+`smallcov` parses the diff files to identify which functions to instrument, instruments those functions, compiles the code, and then runs all the tests on it.

+Given the vagaries of MB, it is likely that not all positive test cases will pass.
+Make sure most of them do, but if it's just an occassional failure, don't worry about it, it's probably "good enough."

+`smallcov` first outputs the functions it will instrument, and finishes by spitting out the test identifiers that touch the instrumented functions.